Qa5imm/wiregaurd-server/README.md

 # Wireguard Server

-Tiny Makefile + shell scripts to turn a fresh Linux VPS into a WireGuard VPN server and auto-generate client configs (with QR codes).
+Makefile and shell scripts to turn a fresh Linux VPS into a WireGuard VPN server and auto-generate client configs (with QR codes).

-Tested on Ubuntu (20.04/22.04); should work on other Debian-like systems with minor tweaks.
+Tested on Ubuntu (24.04); should work on other Debian-like systems with minor tweaks.

 ## Features